Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 Lisinopril

-Very rare: Inhibition of bone marrow function, lymphadenopathy, leukopenia, neutropenia, agranulocytosis, thrombocytopenia, hemolytic anemia, anemia;
+Very rare: bone marrow suppression, lymphadenopathy, leukopenia, neutropenia, agranulocytosis, thrombocytopenia, hemolytic anemia, anemia;

 – Immune system disorders